Safety Culture Ladder step 2

 What does step 2 of the Safety Culture Ladder entail?

 On the official Safety Culture Ladder website, step 2 is defined as 'Reactive - Any change in behaviour is ad-hoc and temporary'.
-Companies on this step of the Safety Culture Ladder only make changes when accidents happen.
+Companies on step 2 of the Safety Culture Ladder only make changes when accidents happen.
 Hence the term 'reactive'.
-At step 2, an accident could also encourage a company to take a critical look at its approach to safety.
+At Safety Culture Ladder step 2, an accident could also encourage a company to take a critical look at its approach to safety.
 In principle, certification against step 2 indicates an ambition to progress to a higher step.
 Otherwise, any changes made will just be temporary.

 How does certification for step 2 of the Safety Culture Ladder work?